DU-Bii/study-cases/Homo_sapiens/TCGA_study-case/TCGA_study-case.md

      - Laura Cantini prepared an additional file with the subtypes (Human/subtypes_annotation.txt) + a script enabling to produce this subtype label based on the combination of these two markers (Human/SubAnnot.R)

+### Recount2

-## Data preprocessing
+### Data preprocessing

-We downloaded the raw counts from TCGA, and applied the following steps
+We downloaded the TCGA raw counts from the Recount2 database, and applied the following preprocessing steps:

-- select the samples belonging to the Breast Invasive Cancer (BIC) study;
+1. select the samples belonging to the Breast Invasive Cancer (BIC) study;
-- define the cancer type (used as class label for supervised classification) based on the three immuno markers.
+2. define the cancer type (used as class label for supervised classification) based on the three immuno markers;
-- filter out genes with zeros in almost all samples
+3. filter out "undetected" genes, i.e. genes having zero counts in almost all samples;
-- standardzie library sizes
+4. library size standardisation;
-- log2-transform the data
+5. log2-transform of the counts;
-- STILL TO BE DONE: detect differentially expressed genes for the clustering
+6. detection of differentially expressed genes
+7. selection of a reduced subset of genes (likely to be relevant for clustering and supervised classification) by keeping the 1000 genes having the lowest adjusted p-value in differential expression analysis;
-- exported the different results (raw counts, filtered, normalised, differentially expressed) in TSV files
+8. exported the different results (raw counts, filtered, normalised, differentially expressed) in TSV files.

 The preprocessing was done with an R markdown file, which enables anyone to reproduce the results and understand each step.